History of the 2015 Referendum

 This was the first of the many steps to assure that the renewal of the “Quarter for the Quarter” sales tax is dedicated to public safety and directed by the stakeholders.

-FQMD continues discussions with the New Orleans Police Department and the City’s Office of Homeland Security & Emergency Preparedness to structure a public safety program that is unified, post certified, transparent, and accountable.
-FQMD is prioritizing beginning the process by assuring the priorities of the French Quarter stakeholders inform a solid and enforceable Cooperative Endeavor Agreement with the City and the FQ EDD Governing Authority.
+• FQMD will continue discussions with the New Orleans Police Department and the City’s Office of Homeland Security & Emergency Preparedness to structure a public safety program that is unified, post certified, transparent, and accountable.
+This will be presented to stakeholders as soon as the program is hammered out.

 FQMD remains committed to public safety and will continue to operate our Supplemental Police Patrol Program as long as funding permits.
 We take our legislative mandate seriously and will commit to working with stakeholder and the City to assure the best possible outcome for all stakeholders.